RazoredCoder/Forecasting_Sticker_Sales-Regression-AI-Model/README.md

             else:
                 print(f"Skipping {product} because no training data is available.")

-        # For store models, do not perform Optuna tuning.
         for store in self.store_models.keys():
             if store in subsets_store:
                 X_subset, y_subset = subsets_store[store]